Starters for Sunday

 Starters for Sunday offers a range of suggested material which can be used each week for individuals and congregations to develop.

 Over the course of the next year, Starters for Sunday will host prayers of intercession for the Church of Scotland, in particular for the success of the Tomorrow's Calling initiative.
-Some of these prayers will be prepared by people from the Church of Scotland and other prayers will come from our Ecumenical partners.
-They will be written for use during public worship and private devotions.

 The Mission Forum is responsible for holding mission before the Church.
 The members of the Forum have produced a series of four Starters for Sunday.

 Three former Moderators of the General Assembly kindly agreed to take us on a journey through some of their personal thoughts about the stewardship of time.

 The style and content of the Gospels are by and large narrative accounts of events.
 They are collections of stories about particular people, in a particular place, at a particular time.